junxit/us-congress-bills-110/metadata.md

 - 2008-05-22 — Introduced in Senate
 - 2008-05-22 — Read twice and referred to the Committee on Rules and Administration.
+- 2008-07-17 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6946; text as passed Senate: CR S6946)
+- 2008-07-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6946; text as passed Senate: CR S6946)
+- 2008-07-17 — Senate Committee on Rules and Administration discharged by Unanimous Consent.
+- 2008-07-17 — Senate Committee on Rules and Administration discharged by Unanimous Consent.